mroughan/UlamSpiral.jl/README.md

 and a couple of utilities:

-+ position:       used internally to fget (x,y) position for a point on the spiral
++ `position`:       used internally to fget (x,y) position for a point on the spiral
-+ plot_quadratic: plot points along a quadratic function, as these appear asymptotically linear in the spiral
++ `plot_quadratic`: plot points along a quadratic function, as these appear asymptotically linear in the spiral

 ## Examples: